mwmitchell/flux/README.md

 # flux

 A Clojure based Solr client.
-The latest stable version of flux is 0.6.3, which supports Solr `8.5.2`.
+The latest stable version of flux is 0.7.0, which supports Solr `8.5.2` and java 14.
+For Java 12 support change the `slf4j` in `project.clj`.

 ## Installation (Leiningen)

 To include the Flux library, add the following to your `:dependencies`:

-    [com.codesignals/flux "0.6.3"]
+    [com.codesignals/flux "0.7.0"]

 ## Usage